MFA prompt spamming/ MFA fatigue – What can you do to prevent/ detect attacks?

 Hopefully, this blog gives some insights into new attacks like MFA spamming/ MFA fatigue.
 Of course, above solutions are some preventions that can improve the security posture.
 There are more preventions and hunting options available.

-The new (preview) MFA number matching feature can be effective against this “MFA fatigue/ spamming” tactic because users won’t know 2 digit code presented and can’t accidentally approve a request.
+The new (public preview) MFA number matching feature can be effective against this “MFA fatigue/ spamming” tactic because users won’t know 2 digit code presented and can’t accidentally approve a request.

 Microsoft: Use number matching